tim2000/rtfm/Readme.md

 I use Python 3.9 - other versions are untested (but any Python3 should work)

 You need to prepare a DAW or similar that will listen the MIDI device and play the sounds.
-I personally use Bitwig with and a DrumRack.
-The ampping.json is mine, and will need to be customized.
+I personally use Bitwig with a DrumRack.
+The file mapping.json is an exemple of mine, this needs to be customized for your setup.

 ## TODO